raghavendram3/raghavendram3/README.md

 - 👋 Hi, I’m Raghavendra;
-- 👀 I’m interested in using computational tools for materials modeling of catalysts;
+- 👀 I’m interested in using computational tools for sustainable energy solutions;
-- 🌱 I’m currently learning ab initio molecular dynamics;
+- I’m currently learning to perfrom <em>ab initio</em> molecular dynamics;
-- 💞️ I’m looking to collaborate on structural optimization in catalysis;
+- I’m working on building a website: <a href="https://literallyscience.com">literallyscience.com</a>;
 - 📫 How to reach me sweetstark1@gmail.com.

 <!---